omerfarukz/autocomplete/README.md

 ```

 ## Is it production ready?
 We published this library about 3 years ago and we are using this while 4 years for tureng.
-Tureng is best dictionary site of Turkey.
+Tureng is the best dictionary site of Turkey.
 We handle billions of request about 0.05 ms(on disc).
-Andalso this library providing a memory storage and this makes average search speed 10 times faster.
+And also this library providing a memory storage and this makes average search speed 10 times faster.
 We provide autocomplete feature over millions of records and handle billions of request.

 ## What is the purpose of this?
 We are using cloud services and we like these.
-Many cloud providers wants more money for extra memory capacity instead of extra disc capacity.
-Some other libraries powerful for autocomple.
-For example, lucene is powerful library for full text searching and also she provides autocomplete.
+Many cloud providers want more money for extra memory capacity instead of extra disc capacity.
+Some other libraries powerful for autocomplete.
+For example, Lucene is a powerful library for full-text searching and also she provides autocomplete.
 We love it.
-But autocomplete and full text search things are completely different.
-Average autocomplete time for lucene is 0.7 ms(100 times slover then us)
+But autocomplete and full-text search things are completely different.
+Average autocomplete time for Lucene is 0.7 ms(100 times slower than us)

 ## What does speed is mean?
-We tested our code on persisted storage like hdd, ssd, azure blobs and some other storage providers.
+We tested our code on persisted storage like HDD, SSD, Azure blobs and some other storage providers.
 We designed and optimized our index for linear reading.
-Search speed is really depends on your disk speed.
-Many cloud infrastructure provide larger read buffer(like a 30mb).
-These sounds good for linear reading.
-The search speed in this senario is depends some other resources like a network speed.
+Search speed really depends on your disk speed.
+Many cloud infrastructure provides larger read buffer(like a 30mb).
+These sound good for linear reading.
+The search speed in this scenario is depended on some other resources like a network speed.

 http://tureng.com - Live on best dictionary site of Turkey!